Order the Contraceptive Pill online

 -

 There are many different brands of the combined oral contraceptive pill.
 They all work in a similar way but contain different amounts and types of oestrogen and progesterone.
-These different hormones and doses mean there is a difference in the kinds of extra benefits and side effect risks (like benefits to acne or premenstrual syndrome and risks of breast tenderness and headaches).
+These different hormones and doses mean there is a difference in the kinds of extra benefits (like improving acne or premenstrual syndrome) and side effect risks (like breast tenderness or headaches).

 ➤ See our page on contraceptive pill brands for more information.